 Melbourne is a paradise for sports and sports events.
 From basketball to rugby, cricket, Australia League, tennis and many more, here are a couple of events worth seeing if you visit Victoria and Melbourne in summer.

 The Australian Open in January

 This is the most important summer sports event.
-For those passionate about tennis, this is an event not to miss out.
+For those passionate about tennis, this is an event not to miss out on.
 I was lucky to be in Melbourne during The Australian Open in 2019 and loved it.

 The F1 Grand Prix

-At the end of the summer, in March, it is another great sport event in Melbourne that is held close to the city centre and sees visitors coming from all over the world.
+At the end of the summer, in March, it is another great sport event in Melbourne held close to the city centre and saw visitors from all over the world.

 Visit the Best Melbourne Museums